a woman and a child playing in a tent

 The absentee father

-Should the father’s work schedule and availability not allow for supportive and meaningful parenting, the court will look to the parent who is willing and able to be there for the child after school, on weekends, and during vacations.
+Should the father’s work schedule and availability not allow for supportive and meaningful parenting, the court will look to the parent willing and able to be there for the child after school, on weekends, and during vacations.
 This fact usually weighs heavily in the mother’s favor.

 What If the Child Already Feels Emotionally Settled with The Mother?